 In those early days of parenthood, one of your biggest questions probably was “When do babies sleep through the night?”
 And if you’ve just come back from traveling with your baby, your latest question may be “When will my baby sleep through the night again?”
-We call it the “travel hangover”.
+We call it the “travel hangover” – those baby sleep problems after travel that inevitably pop up.
 We’re experiencing that right now – although coping with the death of my father has taken an extra toll.
-Both kids have ended up in our bed at some point over the past two weeks, and that’s really nothing new for us after traveling together.
+Both kids ended up in our bed at some point over the past two weeks, and that’s really nothing new for us after traveling together.
 It doesn’t stress me out anymore, because I know eventually we’ll be back on track.
 But I do remember, when my daughter was a baby, fretting over our seemingly lost routine.

-I will admit to being much lazier now that we have two kids and a King-sized bed.
-If either has an issue, into our bed they come.
-But this is me talking as a mom of a now 6yr-old and a (rather large) 2 3/4yr old – in the olden days and in our olden bed, I thought differently.
+I will admit to being much lazier once we had two kids and a King-sized bed.
+If either had an issue, into our bed they’d come.
+(But this is me talking as a mom of a now 11yr-old and a 7yr old – in the olden days and in our olden bed, I thought differently.)
 I felt nervous co-sleeping when we had our old Queen bed, and our daughter as a baby and toddler was, quite possibly, the world’s worst bedmate.
 We probably would have co-slept more often if it meant we actually slept.
 For us it was more like co-pinching-kicking-squirming-nose-and-eye-poking than actual sleeping.